Chime U.S. Privacy Notice

 - Comply with and enforce applicable legal requirements, relevant industry standards and Chime policies.

-We may use third-party analytics on our Services.
+We may use analytics on our Services.
 For example, we use Google Analytics to better understand how you interact with our Site.
-We also Google Maps to better understand how our Services are used and to provide you with a map of nearby ATMs.
+We also use Google Maps to better understand how our Services are used and to provide you with a map of nearby ATMs.
 The information we obtain through our Services may be disclosed to or collected directly by these third parties.
 To learn more about Google Analytics and Google Maps, please visit https://www.google.com/policies/privacy/partners/.

 Information We Share

 We may share the information we obtain about you with our affiliates and subsidiaries; our Bank Partners; other Chime users (including in connection with member referrals and use of the PayAnyone service); other companies in connection with co-branded products, services or programs; joint marketing partners; research study partners; and consumer reporting agencies.
 We also may share the information we obtain about you with vendors and other entities we engage to perform services on our behalf, such as payment and check deposit processors, risk detection and mitigation tools, and modeling and analytics tools.
 See Analytics and Interest Based Advertising above for more information about how we use and share for these purposes.

 We also may disclose personal information (1) if we are required to do so by law or legal process (such as a court order or subpoena); (2) in response to requests by government agencies, such as law enforcement authorities; (3) to establish, exercise or defend our legal rights; (4) when we believe disclosure is necessary or appropriate to prevent physical or other harm or financial loss; (5) in connection with an investigation of suspected or actual illegal activity; or (6) otherwise with your consent.